sweagleExpert/integrations/azure-devops/Sweagle_Extension/README.md

   (you can change this name as long as it is consistent with the publish task in your `publish-extension-pipeline.yml` file)
   - use the token defined in previous step

-- Create a new pipline base on file `publish-extension-pipeline.yml`
+- Create a new pipeline based on file `publish-extension-pipeline.yml`

 - Run the pipeline